Bilingual Terminology Extraction from Comparable E-Commerce Corpora: Abstract

 \section{Abstract}

-Bilingual terminologies are important resources for natural language processing (NLP) applications.
-The acquisition of bilingual terminology pairs is either human translation or automatic extraction from parallel data.
-We notice that comparable corpora could also be a good resource for extracting bilingual terminology pairs, especially for e-commerce domain.
-The parallel corpora are particularly scarce in e-commerce settings, but the non-parallel corpora in different languages from the same domain are easily available.
-In this paper, we propose a novel framework of extracting bilingual terminologies from non-parallel comparable corpus in e-commerce.
-Benefiting from cross-lingual pre-training in e-commerce, our framework can extract the corresponding target terminology by fully utilizing the deep semantic relationship between source-side terminology and target-side sentence.
-Experimental results on various language pairs show that our approaches achieve significantly better performance than various strong baselines.{\footnote {We will make our code and data available soon. } }
+Bilingual terminologies are important machine translation resources in the field of e-commerce, which are usually either manually translated or automatically extracted from parallel data.
+The human translation is costly and e-commerce parallel corpora is very scarce.
+However, the comparable data in different languages in the same commodity field is abundant.
+In this paper, we propose a novel framework of extracting e-commercial bilingual terminologies from comparable data.
+Benefiting from the cross-lingual pre-training in e-commerce, our framework can make full use of the deep semantic relationship between source-side terminology and target-side sentence to extract corresponding target terminology.
+Experimental results on various language pairs show that our approaches achieve significantly better performance than various strong baselines.